Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

-Next question is from the line of Samit Sinha from Macquarie.
+Next question is from the line of Sameet Sinha from Macquarie.
 Please go ahead.

 Rajendra Velagapudi

 Yeah.
-One question I think in your slide deck you had mentioned you’re still looking for acquisitions, you know, but the IPO proceeds you’ve used up about 100%.
-Any thoughts on what structure are you.
-Are you thinking about as you look to make acquisitions?
+Just one question.
+I think in your slide deck, you had mentioned you’re still looking for acquisitions but IPO proceeds that you’ve used up about 100%.
+Any thoughts on what structure are you thinking about as you look to make acquisitions?

 Rajendra Velagapudi